-13:00 Transforming livelihoods: Incremental transitions [90 min] Introduction by Fergus Sinclair, Chair of the session Overview of background session material by Eduardo Somarriba, co-Chair of the session R. Coe.
-Principles for R and D supporting forests, trees and agriculture L. Winowiecki.
-Employing a farmer-centered approach to scale land restoration in East Africa and the Sahel: Understanding what works where and for whom using planned comparisons E. Martini.
-Innovations in agroforestry extension for scaling-up the adoption of non-timber forest products (NTFPs) domestication in Indonesia Concluding remarks by Michael Quin Patton, keynote speaker 14:30 0 BREAK [15 min] 14:45 Nature-based solutions - opportunities and constraints [50 min] Introduction on by Christopher Martius , Chair of the session - A framework for nature-based solutions E. Simelton - keynote presentation - Framework for NBS in agricultural landscapes.
-J. Rizvi.
-Why countries need an Agroforestry Policy?
-T. T. Pham.
-Opportunities and challenges for transforming national REDD+ policies and progresses in Vietnam, Indonesia, Myanmar, Guyana, Peru, Brazil, Ethiopia, and DRC Concluding remarks by Christopher Martius, Chair of the session 15:35 Restoration - what is needed to scale it up?
-[40 min] Introduction on by Plinio Sist, Chair of the session
+Transforming livelihoods: Incremental transitions [90 min]

+Introduction by Fergus Sinclair, Chair of the session

+Overview of background session material by Eduardo Somarriba, co-Chair of the session

+- R. Coe.
+Principles for R and D supporting forests, trees and agriculture - L. Winowiecki.
+Employing a farmer-centered approach to scale land restoration in East Africa and the Sahel: Understanding what works where and for whom using planned comparisons - E. Martini.
+Innovations in agroforestry extension for scaling-up the adoption of non-timber forest products (NTFPs) domestication in Indonesia

+Concluding remarks by Michael Quin Patton, keynote speaker

+Nature-based solutions - opportunities and constraints [50 min]

+Introduction on by Christopher Martius, Chair of the session - A framework for nature-based solutions

+- E. Simelton keynote presentation Framework for NBS in agricultural landscapes. - J. Rizvi.
+Why countries need an Agroforestry Policy? - T. T. Pham.
+Opportunities and challenges for transforming national REDD+ policies and progresses in Vietnam, Indonesia, Myanmar, Guyana, Peru, Brazil, Ethiopia, and DRC

+Concluding remarks by Christopher Martius, Chair of the session

+Restoration - what is needed to scale it up?
+[40 min]

+Introduction on by Plinio Sist, Chair of the session
-A. López-Samson - keynote presentation - The potential of mixed plantations: Lessons from Latin America

-R. Kaam.
-Establishment of rattan plantations

-M. Muga.
-Climate change mitigation potential of implementing sustainable management for bamboo forests in Kenya
+- A. López-Samson keynote presentation The potential of mixed plantations: Lessons from Latin America - R. Kaam.
+Establishment of rattan plantations - M. Muga.
+Climate change mitigation potential of implementing sustainable management for bamboo forests in Kenya - A. Pandiwijaya.

-A. Pandiwijaya.
 Sustainable tree crop plantation planning in East Kalimantan, Indonesia